Jameshin/AI_Airfoil_CFD/README.md

 # AI_Airfoil_CFD
 This repository hold comparative techniques associated with machine learning to examine CFD and aerodynamics of a bunch of airfoils in the UIUC airfoil datasite.
 The codes have been modified and added for creating a technical report by researchers @ GIST (Prof. Seongim Choi, Wontae Hwang, Suhun Cho).
-Please check them in the AI-CFD-Technical-Report repository.
+Please check them in the AI-CFD-Technical-Report repository (https://github.com/Jameshin/AI-CFD-Technical-Report).

 -------------------------------------------------------------------------------